DrDomedag/LocoLamaTomeTraining/readme.md

 weight_decay = 0.01

 ## DrDomedag/LocoLamav3
 Description: An ambitious attempt to train on the full Tome dataset.
-The fact that the overhead ended up being around one hour stopped this attempt, but the model is still not terrible.
+The fact that the overhead ended up being around one hour stopped this in its tracks, but the model is still not terrible.

 Trained on: The Tome (https://huggingface.co/datasets/arcee-ai/The-Tome)